mahmouudbahaa/Cosmetics-ECommerce-Customer-Behavior-Analytics/README.md

 The final solution delivers executive-level insights for data-driven decision making.

 ---
+## 🎯 Business Problem Statement

+E-commerce businesses often struggle with understanding customer behavior beyond basic sales metrics.
+In this project, the goal is to analyze customer interactions in a cosmetics e-commerce platform to answer key business questions:

+- Why do customers drop off during the purchase journey?
+- Which customers are driving the majority of revenue?
+- How can we identify and prioritize high-value customers?
+- How can we segment customers to improve marketing and retention strategies?

+The objective is to transform raw behavioral data into actionable business insights that support marketing optimization, customer retention, and revenue growth.

+---
 ## 📷 Dashboard Preview

 <p align = "center" > <img src = "Screenshots/Dashboard.png" width = "500"